Package management

 Extra repositories

 In addition to the officially-supported package repositories available for Ubuntu, there are also community-maintained repositories which add thousands more packages for potential installation.
-Two of the most popular are the universe and multiverse repositories.
+Two of the most popular are the Universe and Multiverse repositories.
 These repositories are not officially supported by Ubuntu, but because they are maintained by the community they generally provide packages which are safe for use with your Ubuntu computer.

 For more information, see our guide on using third-party repositories.